Florida homeowner guide · June 2026

 Need a clean number for your Florida house?

-We buy Florida homes in any condition.
-No repair requirements, no agent commissions, and no insurance contingency.
-If a cash sale is one of your options, we can review the property and put the number in writing.
+We buy Florida homes that need repairs, have insurance issues, or need a cleaner closing path.
+If a cash sale is one of your options, we can review the property and put the price, repair assumptions, seller costs, and closing timeline in writing.